 The Business Steering Committee (BSC) exists to help prioritize, align and advise OCF’s marketing, strategy and membership agenda, and deliver process and structure to the organization.
 The BSC also ensures tighter coupling with key members, the Technical Steering Committee, and the Board of Directors.

-TECHNICAL STEERING COMMITTEE
+TECHNOLOGY STEERING COMMITTEE

 CERTIFICATION WORK GROUP